-This section was revised with input from the Kirkland Heritage Society: Introduction
+This section was revised with input from the Kirkland Heritage Society: Introduction purchased to be part of Peter Kirk's new town.

-The Norkirk Neighborhood is one of the most historic in the City of Kirkland.
-Norkirk has had a significant role in the development of the City starting in the late 1880s when most of the land was purchased to be part of Peter Kirk's new town.
 The area around the present City Hall was the civic center of Kirkland in the 1900s.
 The churches were the community meeting places and the Kirkland Woman's Club, the American Legion Hall and schools provided numerous community services.
 Central School was purchased by the City of Kirkland in 1977; it was vacated in 1978 and damaged by fire in 1980.
 The City of Kirkland reinforced Norkirk's importance as the civic center of the City by building the new City Hall on the Central School site in 1982.